There are very few garden flowers that have as many superpowers as calendula. The benefits of calendula herb are many.

 The beautiful blooms of the calendula plant are wonderful at healing wounds.
 They speed cell repair and growth they can be used internally (say a tea) or externally (like a salve).
 Calendula is antiseptic and anti-inflammatory, it is also wonderfully helpful at keeping infections from taking root.
 This powerful garden herb is both potent and gentle, gentle enough to even be used on infants.

-Common Health Uses for Calendula:
+Common Health benefits for calendula herb:

 - cuts/ scrapes/ sores